Chiragj2003/mini-projects-/README.md

 internet speedometer for your computer!
 While this program works well, it can be improved by removing unnecessary windows and organizing the code more neatly.
 But overall, it's a cool example of using Python to create a simple and helpful tool!

+## Typing speed and accuracy test
+This Python script conducts a typing speed and accuracy test.
+It randomly selects a sentence from a predefined list, prompts the user to type it, measures the time taken, and calculates typing speed and accuracy.
+The program showcases random sentence generation, input handling, and basic performance metrics.
+Users receive feedback on their typing speed, accuracy, and overall performance after completing the test.